yasharmaster/end2end/source/_posts/2017-07-02-creating-match-return-order-by-from-pathtree.markdown

 }
 {% endhighlight %}

-In the next post I'll cover how we create the [Where](http://neo4j.com/docs/developer-manual/current/cypher/clauses/where/) clause which is most complex among all the clauses.
+In the next post, the generation of [Where](http://neo4j.com/docs/developer-manual/current/cypher/clauses/where/) clause will be covered.
+It is most complex of all because it involves converting around 30+ PathQuery contraints into their equivalend Cypher expressions.